jeeb/avisynth/distrib/Readme/readme_history.txt

 20230318 3.7.3 WIP
 ------------------
+- "Info": if channel mask exists, then
+  - its friendly name
+  - otherwise the number of channels and the channel combinations is displayed under "AudioLength: x".

+  e.g.
+  SetChannelMask("stereo") --> "Channel mask: stereo"
+  SetChannelMask("stereo+LFE") --> "Channel mask: 2.1"  because the combination resulted in another known channel combo name SetChannelMask("mono+LFE") --> "Channel mask: 2 channels (FC+LFE)" because the combination is unknown

+- Add SetChannel parameter: channel string syntax: (similar to ffmpeg) a channel number followed by "c" for getting the default layout for a given number of channels.
+  E.g. SetChannelMask("3c") will set "2.1" because this is the default choice for 3 channels
+- Add SetChannel parameter: channel string syntax: a simple number is treated as the actual numeric mask.
+  E.g. SetChannelMask("3") will set "stereo" because 3=1+2 that is "FL+FR" that is "stereo"
+- SetChannelMask string version: If string is other than "" then its set to known.
+It has a single string parameter.
+  SetChannelMask("mono") -> mask is known: "mono"
+  SetChannelMask("")  -> mask is unknown
+- Add "speaker_all" to accepted layout mask strings

 - Fix possible crash of LLVM builds (clang-cl, Intel nextgen) on pre-AVX (SSE4-only) CPUs.
   (Prevent static initialization from avx2 source modules, which cause running AVX instructions on DLL load)
 - ConvertToMono, GetLeftChannel, GetRightChannel: sets channel layout AVS_SPEAKER_FRONT_CENTER (mono)